gazebosim/sdf_tutorials/composition/merge_proposal.md

 models to be merged into the world such that the nested models are placed directly in the `<world>` without the additional name scope of the parent model.
-The mechanism for merging works the same way as for models except that links cannot be merged into the world since `//world/link` is not a valid SDFormat element.
-Note: as of [libsdformat 13.x](https://github.com/gazebosim/sdformat/pull/1117), `//world/joint` is included in the spec, thus `//model/joint` is allowed.
+The mechanism for merging works the same way as for models except that links and grippers cannot be merged into the world since `//world/link` and `//world/gripper` are  not a valid SDFormat elements.
+Note: as of [libsdformat 13.x](https://github.com/gazebosim/sdformat/pull/1117), `//world/joint` is included in the spec, thus `//model/joint` is allowed. `//model/frame` is also allowed and gets converted to `//world/frame`.
 The parser should emit errors if it encounters forbidden elements while trying to merge-include models into the world.